 - Beer- pork ruffle fat counteracts the bitter taste of the beer.
 It is a great snack and finger food during your friend's drinking session or a night out.

-- Pineapple juice – aside from beer, pineapple is also perfectly paired to chicharon since it would lessen the loathing taste of it.
+- Pineapple juice - aside from beer, pineapple is also perfectly paired with chicharon since it would lessen the loathing taste.

-So, don’t hesitate to try this chichalicious recipe!
+So, don't hesitate to try this chichalicious dish!
 It is easy, delicious, and affordable that everybody would enjoy.

 For more delicious recipe, visit Eat Like Pinoy!

 - 1 lb Pork ruffle fat

 - ½ tablespoon Salt

 - 2 cloves Garlic crushed